Littlebluemoon/ma2Research/Music.md

 ## comment
 Utage specific function.
 A short sentence describing the chart's theme, running jokes included.
 - Fun fact: This is set to **LET'S PARTY!!!** for all charts in International release.
 Sucks a butt ton.
+    - This sometimes has 1, 2, or 3 exclamation mark.
+Seemingly random based on the chart manager's mood.
     - **Update**: Utage charts in international version now regained their corresponding comment(s).
+    - **Update again**: It's **LET'S PARTY!!!** again!
+Who put the butter in the freezer?

 ## utagePlayStyle
 Utage specific function.
 An integer that determines if an Utage chart is only playable in 2-Player Mode.